amyjko/critically-conscious-computing/chapters/abstractions.md

 `python
 def eligibleToVote(person):
-    return person.race == “White” and person.disability is None
+    return person.race == "White" and person.disability is None
 `

 This explicitly racist, ableist logic is encapsulated away in a function that potentially no one could see in this hypothetical example.
 But such logic is far from hypothetical: racist logic is encoded in recidivism predictions, loan eligibility applications, and even Google search<noble18>, often without any ability for the public to audit their logic.